hackermondev/worker_threads_clusters/README.md

 (async () => {
+	// a node is first chosen
+	// then the "run.js" file gets bundled with esbuild and uploaded to the node
-    // worker will be launched on a random node that we specified const worker = await c.spawnWorker('run.js');
+    // worker will then be launched on node const worker = await c.spawnWorker('run.js');
 	worker.on('online', () => console.log('worker is online'));
 	worker.on('error', () => console.log('error'));